Saving & Spending Travel

 TSA PreCheck CLEAR+

-Locations 200+ domestic airports 50+ domestic airports, stadiums, and other venues
+Available at 200+ domestic airports 70+ airports, stadiums, and venues

 Discounts available?
-Yes, many of the best travel credit cards offer TSA PreCheck credits.
-Yes, a few programs offer CLEAR+ credits, such as:
+Yes, via several travel travel credit cards Yes, a few programs offer CLEAR+ credits, such as:

 How TSA PreCheck works

-TSA PreCheck is a Trusted Traveler Program (TTP) run and administered by the Transportation Security Administration (TSA).
-It's available to U.S. citizens, U.S. nationals, or legal permanent residents.
-A five-year membership costs $76.75 to $85, but many of the best travel credit cards offer a TSA PreCheck credit as a benefit.
+TSA PreCheck is a Trusted Traveler Program run by the Transportation Security Administration.
+It's available to U.S. citizens, U.S. nationals, and legal permanent residents.
+A five-year membership costs $76.75 to $85, depending on which enrollment provider you use.

-With TSA PreCheck, you receive access to expedited security screening lanes where you can keep on shoes, belts, and light jackets and leave approved electronics in your carry-on bags.
-According to TSA, approximately 99% of passengers get through security screenings in under 10 minutes with TSA PreCheck.
+With TSA PreCheck, you get access to dedicated security lanes where you can leave on your shoes, belt, and light jacket and keep approved electronics in your carry-on.
+TSA says about 99% of PreCheck passengers get through in under 10 minutes.

-• Go to an enrollment center in person.
-You'll complete a full background check and fingerprinting, which takes about 10 minutes.
+• Complete an in-person appointment at an enrollment center for a background check and fingerprinting, which takes about 10 minutes.

-• Wait for your application decision.
-You'll be notified by mail and email.
+• Wait for approval by mail and email.

 How CLEAR+ works